elbiz17/elbiz17/Readme.md

 - 🌱 I’m currently learning **laravel 8 frameworks and react js**

-- 👨‍💻 All of my projects are available in  <a href= "https://elbiz17.github.io/lukman-budiman-portfolio/" target="blank">Portfolio Website</a>
+- 👨‍💻 All of my projects are available in  <a href= "https://elbiz17.github.io/lukman-budiman-portfolio/" target="_blank">Portfolio Website</a>